Past | All

 Nov 18, 2023

 An estimated 18,000 – 20,000 Chinese Americans served during WW2, but researching their wartime and veteran stories presents some unique challenges.
 In a continuing segment, KB Barcomb’s presentation discusses strategies to leverage the ever-increasing availability of WW2 records and resources to further your research.
-Last year, KB Barcomb, a military researcher and social historian, took…
+In 2022, KB Barcomb, a military researcher and social historian, took…

 View More